-Locate marks expire 30 days from the date of the locate request.
+Locate marks expire 30 days from the work to begin date of the locate request.
 The date of expiration is listed on the ticket.
-If you need to continue to excavate, we recommend calling 3 days before it is due to expire so you will not have a gap between tickets.
+If you need to continue to excavate, call three days before the expiration date so you will not have a gap between tickets.